 We’re not done yet!
 By far the most expensive aspect of geothermal heating and cooling is the installation of the underground pipes.
 These pipes are used to transfer the heat energy from the earth’s crust into your home, and oftentimes expensive drilling equipment is required for this kind of excavation.

 This might be the one downside to geothermal HVAC–the cost.
-This kind of work can be expensive, and you’ll likely invest more money in this kind of system than you would a regular heat pump or central HVAC system.
+This kind of work can be expensive, and you’ll likely invest more money in this kind of system than you would a regular heat pump or traditional central HVAC setup.
 But the benefits clearly outweigh the negatives, and you’ll be seeing returns on this investment for years to come.

 Get started today by scheduling a comfort consultation with JC Mechanical, The Wizard of Blizzard!